eihli/mugato/README.md

 A good place to start, other than this README, is [the Jupyter notebook](./mugato.ipynb)

+Status:

+- [✅] [mugato.ipynb](./mugato.ipynb) is an interactive notebook with cells that demonstrate the behavior described in the paper
+- [✅] [data/](./mugato/data/four_rooms.py) directory has clear, simple examples of manipulating datasets making them easy for the model to use as training data
+- [🚧] [mugato.ipynb](./mugato.ipynb) cells are ordered for optimal consumption and is thoroughly documented with markdown cells and interactive elements
+- [🚧] [mugato.py](./mugato.py) implements the model in a way that makes it easy to swap out a transformer for any other sequence model
+- [🚧] [train.py](./train.py) is a simple demonstration of a distributed training loop

 # GATO

 ![diagram of DeepMind's GATO architecture](./resources/images/gato.png)